FROM THE CHAIRMAN OF THE BOARD

 The Fund Finances

-Assets at the end of the year 2020 were 983.544.071 ISK, an increase of just over 42m ISK.
-Contribution to projects during the year amounted to 19.434.538 ISK, while we received 4.000.000 ISK in project funding from the Ministry of Foreign Affairs in Iceland.
-The operational cost of the fund was 42.854.436 ISK.
-After contributing to projects and operating costs and taxes, the fund’s return was positive for the second year in a row, by almost 11%.
+Assets at the end of the year 2021 were 945.700.891 ISK, a decrease of just under 38m ISK.
+Contribution to projects during the year amounted to 23.645.349 ISK, while we received 4.826.800 ISK in project funding from the Ministry of Foreign Affairs in Iceland.
+The operational cost of the fund was 47.450.049 ISK.
+After contributing to projects and operating costs and taxes, the fund’s return was nevertheless positive for the third year in a row, by 3%.

 Aurora has a web page, www.aurorafoundation.is where the Charter of the Foundation is published along with other information on Aurora Foundation and all the projects it has supported and implemented through the years.
 Information regarding the board members may also be found on the web page.

-Aurora operates a Facebook page where all major news are published, and an Instagram account where photos related to Aurora projects can be found.
+Aurora operates a Facebook page where all major news are published and an Instagram account where photos related to Aurora projects can be found.
+Aurora Foundation furthermore manages the Instagram account of the Lettie Stuart Pottery Centre.

-In April 2020, Aurora launched their webshop www.aurorawebshop.com to meet the growing demand for Sweet Salone products.
+Since 2020 Aurora has also hosted the webshop www.aurorawebshop.com to meet the growing demand for the purchase of Sweet Salone products.

-Aurora contributed in total around 19,5m ISK (145,000USD) to 7 different projects in fields such as arts and crafts, education, economic activity, entrepreneurialism, music, and humanitarian activities, both in Iceland and in Sierra Leone.
+Aurora contributed around 23,6m ISK (182,000USD) to 7 different projects in fields such as arts and crafts, education, economic activity, entrepreneurialism, music, and humanitarian activities, both in Iceland and Sierra Leone.
 Out of the seven projects, five are Aurora’s own executed projects.

 1. Own projects